harlo/InformaFrontend/README.md

 ## Setup

-1. After cloning this repo, pull down the necessary submodules with
+1. After cloning this repo, `cd /path/to/InformaFrontend` and pull down the necessary submodules with

 	`git submodule update --init --recursive`

-1. Run `./setup.sh` or pre-configure the Frontend with a .json config file (see Configure for more info) with `./setup.sh /path/to/config.json`.
+1. Run `./setup.sh` or pre-configure the Frontend with a .json config file (see *Configure* for more info) with `./setup.sh /path/to/config.json`.
+1. Follow the prompts.

 ## Configure